Xpl0itU/VLCPlayShuffle/README.md

 The following GitFlow has been used in this project:

 - Stable branch: `master`
-- Feature branches: created when a new feature is being introduced, these branches are named with the `feat/` and contain the short name of the feature in kebab case.
+- Feature branches: created when a new feature is being introduced, these branches are named with the `feat/` prefix and contain the short name of the feature in kebab case.
 - Other changes: bugfixes and performance improvements are pushed to the `develop` branch.

 ## License